GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/09_Scripting/02_scriptObjects.md

  - Managed wrapper class for the type (C#)

 # Native interop class
 This class is intended as a wrapper for the C++ class you're exposing to the scripting API.
 It will contain all the code needed for C++/C# interop.
 All such native interop objects must implement the @bs::ScriptObject<T> interface.
 The template parameter should be the type of the interop class itself.
-The implementation of the class must begin with @ref SCRIPT_OBJ macro.
+The implementation of the class must begin with @SCRIPT_OBJ macro.
 The macro accepts (in order):
  - the name of the assembly (.dll) the managed wrapper class is in, this is usually `ENGINE_ASSEMBLY` or `EDITOR_ASSEMBLY`
  - the namespace the managed wrapper class
  - the name of the managed wrapper class